Get answers to your frequently asked questions about student affairs and on-campus activities at Saint Louis University — Madrid.

 If the originals are stolen, be sure to call the numbers on the backside of your credit cards right away to cancel the accounts.
 You may call them collect.
 AT&T's toll-free number for collect calls is 900 990 011.

 Be sure to file a police report (denuncia).
 You may do this in English by calling 902 102 112 between 8 a.m. and midnight.

 When asked to provide an address of where you will pick up the police report, give them the address to the Chamberí police station, Calle Rafael Calvo, 33.

 To replace a passport, you'll have to contact your country's consulate in Madrid.
 The U.S. embassy's website is es.usembassy.gov/embassy-consulates/madrid.

 Yes.
 Ask first at the reception of the building where you lost your belonging.
-If it is not there (or if you inquire at a later date), go to the Office of Student Life.
-Things are kept in Student Life only for 7 days.
+If it is not there (or if you inquire at a later date), go to the Office of Student Affairs.
+Things are kept in the office only for 7 days.

-To start a club or make arrangements for a meeting, contact Student Life at email@example.com.
+To start a club or make arrangements for a meeting, contact the Office of Student Affairs at firstname.lastname@example.org.

 University housing is closed during Christmas break and Easter holidays.
 Students may be allowed to leave their belongings neatly packed away in their room provided the host family has given prior consent.

 Yes.
-Student Life staff has years of experience helping students with their travels.
+Student affairs staff has years of experience helping students with their travels.
 We have gathered information about popular travel destinations – from Amsterdam to Zurich – from former students, with tips about hostels, must-see tourist sites and safety tips.
-Stop by the Office of Student Life for more information.
+Stop by the Office of Student Affairs for more information.